 “Does this sound right?”
 I asked, highlighting a paragraph in the Word document.

-Ethan leaned diagonal towards my laptop.
+Ethan leaned diagonal toward my laptop.
 His hand stayed by his chin as he always did while thinking.
 “As they rounded the corner, the portal came into view.”

 I shuttered.
 It was always strange to hear my written words out loud.

 “The portal hovered an inch above the ground between a couple of trees.
 Wait.
 Let me get a pen.”
-He reached down towards his backpack.
+He reached down toward his backpack.

 My heart leaped.
 I watched him fumble for a pen.